Denison Mines Corp. (DNN) Stock: A Look at the Analyst Recommendations

 DNN) stock’s latest price update

 Denison Mines Corp.
-(AMEX: DNN)’s stock price has increased by 2.92 compared to its previous closing price of 1.20.
-Despite this, the company has experienced a -5.73% fall in its stock price over the last five trading sessions.
+(AMEX: DNN)’s stock price has increased by 6.40 compared to its previous closing price of 1.25.
+Nevertheless, the company has seen a 9.02% surge in its stock price over the last five trading sessions.

 DNN’s Market Performance

 Denison Mines Corp.
-(DNN) has seen a -5.73% fall in stock performance for the week, with a -13.03% decline in the past month and a 2.07% surge in the past quarter.
-The volatility ratio for the week is 4.42%, and the volatility levels for the past 30 days are at 5.29% for DNN.
-The simple moving average for the last 20 days is -8.38% for DNN stock, with a simple moving average of 2.93% for the last 200 days.
+(DNN) has experienced a 9.02% rise in stock performance for the past week, with a -9.52% drop in the past month, and a 15.65% rise in the past quarter.
+The volatility ratio for the week is 4.86%, and the volatility levels for the past 30 days are at 5.27% for DNN.
+The simple moving average for the last 20 days is 0.19% for DNN stock, with a simple moving average of 10.66% for the last 200 days.

-During the last 5 trading sessions, DNN fell by -5.34%, which changed the moving average for the period of 200-days by +14.81% in comparison to the 20-day moving average, which settled at $1.3380.
-In addition, Denison Mines Corp. saw 7.39% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DNN rose by +9.02%, which changed the moving average for the period of 200-days by +30.39% in comparison to the 20-day moving average, which settled at $1.3220.
+In addition, Denison Mines Corp. saw 15.65% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for DNN